linux-remote/linux-remote/README.md

 **Step 1:**

 `npm install linux-remote -g`
 The package of linux-remote  is a Zero-dependency CLI tool, <!--One file one command.
-Easily -->visible security.
+Easily -->visible security for SUDO filed.
 **Step 2:**

 `linux-remote init`